lelutin/puppet-fail2ban/README.md

 ## Defining jails ##

-To define a jail, you can use one of the predefined jails (see list below).
+To define a jail, you can use one of the jail parameter presets (see list below).
 Or you can define your own with the fail2ban::jail defined type:

 ~~~
 fail2ban::jail { 'jenkins':